Boquete’s Best Eats: Breakfast, Lunch, and Dinner

 For a small town like Boquete, there are plenty of tasty restaurants that will satisfy your palate.
 Here is my list of Boquete’s Best Eats for breakfast, lunch, and dinner.

 #1 Panamonte Restaurant

 The Panamonte is in a class all of its own.
 This 100+-year-old inn delivers fabulous food, great service, and a hospitable and gorgeous setting.
-I recommend the Swedish pancakes, stacked high, served with maple syrup and extraordinary strawberry topping.
-A weekend offering is Eggs Benedict and they poach the eggs perfectly and have a delicate hollandaise.
-Freshly squeezed juices are available as well as smoothies.
+I recommend the Swedish Pancakes, stacked high, served with maple syrup and a scrumptious strawberry topping.
+Another great choice are the Eggs Benedict, topped with a delicate hollandaise sauce.
+Freshly squeezed juices are available, as well as smoothies.

 #2 Boquete Sandwich Shop

-The Sandwich Shop serves breakfast all day so no matter when you are craving some breakfast food, they have got you covered.
-The wait staff always strives to please the customers and the meals are affordable and well prepared.
+The Boquete Sandwich Shop serves breakfast all day so no matter when you are craving some breakfast food, they’ve got you covered.
+The waitstaff always strives to please the customers and the meals are affordable and well prepared.
 I like the Egg and Cheese Burrito, served with salsa and sour cream, with a slice of papaya and pineapple.
-My husband prefers the omelets.
-Meals run $4-5.
+My husband prefers the omelets or Eggs Benedicts.
+Meals run $5-6.

 #3 Mike’s Global Grill